 - Demonstrating knowledge of a subject

 What a Viral Video Looks Like

-Viral videos evoke strong emotions which compel viewers to share them with their own networks.
-They have the potential to reach a massive audience within hours or even minutes after being posted!
+Viral videos evoke strong emotions which compel viewers to share them within their own networks.
+These videos have the potential to reach a massive audience within hours or even minutes of being posted!